CTI Career Search

 • Military branches

 Choosing a program that has been accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) allows you to go on to become certified as a surgical technician after graduation.
-As of 2008, more than 450 programs nationwide had received this accreditation.
+As of 2013, 464 programs nationwide had received this accreditation.
 While admission requirements may vary, most accredited programs require that you have a high school diploma or GED before enrolling.

 During the training, you will receive instruction in a number of subjects including: